Seagate/cortx/doc/Triaging Process.rst

 5. Enter a title and description for your issue, and click **Submit new issue**.

-Note: Click **Open a blank issue** if the type of issue you want to open, is not included in the available different types of issues.
+**Note**: Click **Open a blank issue** if the type of issue you want to open, is not included in the available different types of issues.